luster-io/luster-io.github.io/mobile-web-checklist.md

   <meta name="apple-mobile-web-app-title" content="Luster">
   ```

-  Android, doesn't have a comparable alternative, it will be set to your pages &lt;title&gt;.
+  Android, which doesn't have a comparable alternative, will set the title to your page's &lt;title&gt;.

 ###Provide your own navigation